MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/copilot-explain.md

    ![The Sources tool in Edge, with the to-do.js file open, and a few lines of code selected](./copilot-explain-images/selected-code.png)

-1. Right-click the selected text, and then select **Copilot: Explain these lines of code**.
+1. Right-click the code, and then select **Copilot: Explain these lines of code**.

    Copilot opens in the Microsoft Edge sidebar, showing the source code, an **Explain these lines of code from the Sources tool in DevTools** request message, and then a response explaining the source code: